Tick Tock, Click Clack

 - Have children make a tick-tock sound by clicking their tongues against the roof of their mouth.

-- Show the children pictures of a rock, stick, block, and clock (see graphics below) and have the children label the objects.
+- Show the children the graphics of a rock, stick, block, and clock and have the children label the objects.

 - Draw a two-column chart on the board and label one column Tick-tock and the other column Click Clack.